-Soak up the Sun on a Beach
+Soak up the Sun on a Beach: Stanley Village

-There are two stretches of sand, and in the evening you have every chance of finding yourself enjoying the view alone.
-The village is also one of the best spots in Hong Kong to eat al-fresco, with dozens of restaurants spread out along the promenade and inside the colonial verandas of Murray House.
+There are two stretches of sand near Stanley, and in the evening you have every chance of finding yourself enjoying the view alone.
+The village is also one of the best spots in Hong Kong to eat al fresco, with dozens of restaurants spread out along the promenade and inside the colonial verandas of Murray House.

-How: To reach Stanley, take bus 6 or 6X from Admiralty MTR station to the end of the line.
+Getting there: To reach Stanley, take bus 6 or 6X from Admiralty MTR station to the end of the line.

-If you're planning on wining and dining, there is no better spot in the city than the Peak.
+If you're planning on wining and dining, there is no better spot in the city than the Victoria Peak.
 Once the stomping ground for Hong Kong's colonial elite, today the Peak has been revamped with a host of bars and restaurants that enjoy unbeatable views over the city.

 How: The best way to reach the Peak is to take the equally romantic Peak Tram from Garden Road in Central.

-If the view from the Peak isn't spectacular enough for you, surely the ultimate way to enjoy Hong Kong's famed skyline is from beneath the rotors of a helicopter.
-Heliservices offer helicopters for rent (thankfully including a pilot), as well as packages with the Peninsula hotel, allowing you to combine tour flight of a lifetime with the stay of a lifetime.
+Heliservices (official site) offers helicopters for rent (thankfully including a pilot), as well as packages with the Peninsula hotel, allowing you to combine tour flight of a lifetime with the stay of a lifetime.

 Still considered one of the world's best hotels, the Peninsula oozes colonial charm and class.
 Built in the 20's the building is one of the most attractive in Hong Kong.
 Inside you'll find rooms that have retained their colonial charm, while the first class service is certain to whisk that special someone off their feet.

-How: The Peninsula is on Salisbury Road, Kowloon, and high tea is at 3 pm each day.
+How to get there: The Peninsula is on Salisbury Road, Kowloon, and high tea is at 3 pm each day.

 Sail into someone's heart by hiring one of Hong Kong's quintessential junks.
 While junks used to be traditional, bat-winged wooden boats these days they are usually small yachts that can be chartered for a day or more.
 The yachts come with crew and food and drink thrown in.